-These are strange times at the moment and you may be feeling anxious or feeling unsafe.
 Here are some people you can talk to or places you can go to for support and advice:

 - ChildLine is a free, private and confidential service where you can be you.
 Whatever your worry, whenever you need help, however you want to get in touch.
 They are there for you online and on the phone